Aeroen/ciba-keycloak-test-env/ReadMe.md

 launch.sh will be executed at the end of deploy.sh and can be manually used thereafter.
 In accordance to its name, this script launches what has been built through a terminal multiplexer (namely Tmux).

-client.sh is a simplistic script meant to emulate an application that has to authenticate using CIBA.
+client.sh is a simple script meant to emulate an application that has to authenticate using CIBA.
 The previously used script will prompt you to execute it once ready.

 ### Credentials